Using Forests in Multivariate Regression Discontinuity Designs: Introduction

 To evaluate these nonparametric estimators, we design a systematic Monte Carlo study with DGPs built both from functional forms that we specify, and, following the proposal of \citet{AIMM21}, from Wasserstein Generative Adversarial Networks (WGANs) with a high degree of complexity that can closely mimic the observed data.
-We find that no single estimator dominates across all simulations: (i) local linear regressions perform well in univariate settings, but can undercover when multivariate scores are transformed into a univariate score, as is commonly done in practice, possibly due to the ``zero-density" issue of the collapsed univariate score at the new cutoff; (ii) the minimax-optimal estimator has good bias-variance properties when the bound on the second derivative of the CEF is accurately estimated, but its performance is sensitive to the estimation of this nuisance parameter and its current implementation only accepts up to two scores; (iii) forest-based estimators are not designed for estimation at boundary points and can suffer from bias in finite sample---though local linear forests improve upon regression forests when the underlying signal exhibits strong linear trends---but their flexibility in modeling multivariate scores opens the door to a wide range of empirical applications in multivariate RD designs.
+We find that no single estimator dominates across all simulations: (i) local linear regressions perform well in univariate settings, but can undercover when multivariate scores are transformed into a univariate index---a common practice---possibly due to the ``zero-density" issue detailed in Section \ref{sec:zero-density}; (ii) the minimax-optimal estimator has good bias-variance properties when the bound on the second derivative of the conditional expectation function (CEF) is accurately estimated, but its performance is sensitive to the estimation of this nuisance parameter and its current implementation only accepts up to two scores; (iii) forest-based estimators are not designed for estimation at boundary points and can suffer from bias in finite sample---though local linear forests improve upon regression forests when the underlying signal exhibits strong linear trends---but their flexibility in modeling multivariate scores opens the door to a wide range of empirical applications in multivariate RD designs.

-Our contribution is twofold.
-First, we point out a potential issue of the common practice of implementing univariate local linear regressions when the running variable is in fact multivariate, give a formal characterization of when such problem arises, and show in simulations that it can lead to biased estimates even for very large sample sizes.
-Second, we bring into play two additional valid, easy-to-implement estimators that can be leveraged in multivariate RD designs but have been largely overlooked in empirical RD research, and together with a systematic Monte Carlo evaluation of existing estimators, provide empirical researchers with a menu of nonparametric methods that they can tailor to different empirical settings.